 Russell Heights Community Centre is the closest food bank geographically to Emmanuel.
 It is an active centre which provides a wealth of social, health and educational programs for all ages, in addition to a necessary food bank.
 Emmanuel supports many of their activities including the food bank, providing school supplies, offering the use of our facility for their after-school program (Christie Lake Kids), and by partnering with Vincent Massey PS to run a bike maintenance clinic in the spring.
 Visit their website: russellheights.ca

 On a monthly basis, Emmanuelites purchase Loblaws, Metro and Farm Boy Gift cards to raise funds for refugee housing through the Ottawa Mennonite Refugee Association.
 The grocery store partners pay OMRA between 4% and 5% of the value of the grocery cards.
 OMRA uses the funds to subsidize rents for refugee housing.
+Here is a link to the Annual Report for 2023 for the OMRA Shelter Corporation.
 Here is the link to the website: omraottawa.org

 The Multifaith Housing Initiative is a not-for-profit organization that provides safe and affordable housing in inclusive communities.
 Emmanuel is a member of MHI and supports it financially and with volunteers in order to provide a permanent community of affordable rental housing in Ottawa.
 Visit their website: multifaithhousing.ca